jeffersongoncalves/filament-webpush-by-andrefelipe18/README.md

 ### Windows Users

 If you're developing on Windows, the VAPID key generation may not work.
 In this case, you'll need to generate the keys manually as described in the Configuration section.

+Notification queues may not work as expected in Windows

 ## Advanced Usage